This project is included in the BHF-IFR Program for the Balkans

 The excavation project at Bresto seeks to answer specific and general questions regarding Eastern Mediterranean and European Prehistory:

 Session 1 is an excellent opportunity for beginners who will be introduced to the methodology and theoretical knowledge needed for engaging in an archaeological excavation of a prehistoric settlement, with an emphasis on the Eastern Mediterranean Bronze Age.
-Session 2 is ideal for participants with some (at least two weeks) field experience who will be able to develop more skills and competences regarding the field work as well as finds and samples processing; to attend a course entitled "Artifact Biographies and Cultural Encounters in the Past", and to gain new managerial skills/competences through assignment of trench-leader tasks.
+Session 2 is ideal for participants who want to develop more fieldwork skills and furthermore are willing to attend the lecture series "Artifact Biographies and Cultural Encounters in the Past".
 The goal of this course is to move beyond the traditional approaches to archaeological artifacts dealing mainly with questions of function, dating and style.
-Embracing the metaphor of biography, the workshops emphasize the fact that objects are not static and passive, but constantly change in meaning and social significance.
+Embracing the metaphor of biography, the workshop emphasize the fact that objects are not static and passive, but constantly change in meaning and social significance.

-A key for the understanding of these biographies are the social contexts of the artifacts.
-Our teaching starts with traditional approaches to the analysis of small finds, tools, pottery, weapons and architecture, but on the next level the emphasis is laid on contextual interpretations.
-A special importance in this session is placed on sharp breaks of artifact biographies, because they are often related with radical resetting of meanings.
+A key to the understanding of these biographies is the social context of the artifacts.
+Our teaching starts with traditional approaches to the analysis of small finds, tools, pottery, weapons and architecture, but on the next level, the emphasis is laid on contextual interpretations.
+Special importance in this session is placed on sharp breaks of artifact biographies because they are often related to radical resetting of meanings.
 This can happen, for example, when objects become alienated from their culture of origin.
 That is why we finish the session with the topic of cultural encounters, which is fundamental for the interpretation of material remains from the past.
-Each two-week session includes 9 working days, 1 day for orientation and introduction; 1 day for excursion; and 2 days-off (with an optional excursion) plus arrival & departure day.
+Session 1 includes 9 working days, 1 day for orientation and introduction; 1 day for excursion; and 2 days off (with an optional excursion) plus arrival & departure days.

-Session 3 is a well-designed combination of Session 1 and Session 2 with 19 working days, 2 excursion days; 4 days-off (two of them with an optional excursion) and 1 day for research and individual work plus arrival & departure day.
+Session 2 includes 19 working days, 2 excursion days; 4 days off (two of them with an optional excursion), and 1 day for research and individual work plus arrival & departure day.

 Students who are required to prepare field reports and presentations for their universities can receive additional instruction and assistance.